csernac0/ml_pipeline/README.md

 # 🧑‍🔬 ML Pipeline

 ml_pipeline is a tool that allows data scientists to easily run ML pipelines on kaggle competition datasets.
+For default it will run on https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview competiton.

 ## Prerequisites